 Your judges are going to have to fill out an eligibility form that verifies they are qualified.
-To be eligible to judge at the area and division level, a member must have at least six CC projects completed and not be a member of the same club as one of the contestants.
+To be eligible to judge at the area and division level, a member must have at least six CC projects completed.
+And if you're putting together a DIVISION contest, the judges can't be a member of the same club as one of the contestants (be prepared for this to be a challenge).